SiddharthShyniben/community-health/templates/CONTRIBUTING.md

 Before you open a Pull Request:
 - Follow the [styleguides](#styleguides)
 - Write tests
-- Follow the instructions in the pull requests template
+- Follow the instructions in the Pull request's template
 <!-- - After you open the Pull request, make sure all status checks are passing -->

 ## Styleguides

 ### Git commit messages

-- Use the present tense ("Add thing" not "Added thing")
+- Use the present tense ("Add this..", not "Added this...")
-- Use the imperative mood ("Do this" not "Does this")
+- Use the imperative mood ("Do this...", not "Does this...")
-- Limit the first line to 72
+- Limit the first line to 72 characters
 <!-- - When only changing documentation, include [ci skip] in the commit title -->
-- Consider starting your commit messages with an applicable [gitmoji](gitmoji.dev):
+- Consider starting your commit messages with an applicable [Gitmoji](https://gitmoji.dev):

 <!--
-If you any styleguides, add it/link to it here
-You can also say which linter, if any, is used to lint code.
+If you follow any style guides, add it/link to it here You can also say which linter, if any, is used to lint code.

-You might want to add styleguides for
+You might want to add style guides for
 - programming languages,
 - tests,
 - documentation,